wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 It's most likely some tooling will be required in order to implement SLIs.
 When picking and implementing tooling you'll need to consider the cost of hosting and running and if the tool itself will have any impact on your measurements (such as latency of calls).

-### Setting SLIs

-In some way or other you will need to set up monitoring to track whether your SLAs and SLOs are being met.
-This could be with dashboards and with alerts for when thresholds are under threat.
-If an SLA or SLO is in danger of not being met, it is likely there will be some work needed and communication sent out to remediate the issues.

-If there are any measurements missing for the purpose of measuring if SLAs and SLOs are being met they will need to be implemented.

 <br/>

 ---

 # Transparency

-One of the most important aspect of defining and measuring service levels is transparency and communication.
+One of the most important aspects of defining and measuring service levels is transparency and communication.

 Firstly, they help with communication.
 SLOs and SLAs are great for clarifying expectation and can be referred to whenever changes are being asked for.
 It might be that you are fighting to do work that may enable these service levels being improved or met.
 Maybe they have been missed a few times and work needs to be done to fix up a product.
+Another possibility is that you may refer to the effect on expected service level when new functionality is being proposed.

+In terms of production support, if service level is defined and the impacts of detriment to service level is well documented, it helps determine the urgency of work and the communication that needs to be distributed.
+Objectives make it clear what a service needs to achieve and to what level.
+They also demonstrate potential impact to consumer.
+Agreements demonstrate the consequences of these levels not being met.
+Indicators help when trying to determine if these levels are being met, and if not, where service levels are being impacted.

-Using SLIs you can also make is demonstrable that you are meeting business or consumer requirements.
+Further to this, using SLIs you can demonstrate that you are meeting business or consumer requirements.
 Using dashboards or other forms of communication you can make it visible to the business how a system is performing against the service level objectives which they've helped set.

 <br/>